Don't miss what's happening in Peoria

 PJ Star • Posted: 1 week, 1 day ago

-The article reports the winning numbers for several Illinois Lottery games from the December 3, 2025 drawings and provides instructions on how winners can claim their prizes.
-It also lists the scheduled times for regular Illinois Lottery drawings.
+The article lists the winning numbers for several Illinois Lottery games drawn on January 23, 2026, including Mega Millions, Pick 3, Pick 4, and Lucky Day Lotto, and provides guidance on how winners can claim their prizes.
+It also includes a schedule of when Illinois Lottery drawings are held.

 WEEK • Posted: 1 week, 1 day ago